Academic Advice for Your Time Abroad

 As a visiting student, you will experience an academic system with distinct expectations and requirements.
 Equip yourself to navigate the educational differences of your host country by paying close attention to instructions, reading course materials carefully and asking clarifying questions.
-A few important characteristics of your host-country academic system are as follows:
+A few important characteristics of your host country’s academic system are:

 The syllabus establishes the course framework.
 Typically a syllabus will list the professor’s name, office address, phone number and hours.
 Most professors are willing to meet outside office hours by appointment.
 We encourage you to contact your professor if you have any questions or concerns about course material or your academic progress.